jackwadden/ANMLZoo/RandomForest/README.md

 ## Data Input

 In order to use this code to train ensemble modes from your own data, it is necessary to write an extractor for your raw data.
 This script processes your raw data and converts it into Numpy X and y matrices.
 These are then stored in a Numpy Zip file (.npz).
-Please see the following examples found in <a href="https://github.com/tjt7a/rfautomata/tree/master/data">data</a> folder of RF Automata:
+Please see the following examples found in the <a href="https://github.com/tjt7a/rfautomata/tree/master/data">data</a> folder of RF Automata.

 ### ocrExtractor

 The ocrExtractor program extracts the pixel feature matrix (X) and classification vector (y) from normalized handwritten letter data based on Rob Kassel's OCR work.
 The data can be obtained from the following locations:
 https://github.com/adiyoss/StructED/tree/master/tutorials-code/ocr/data
 http://ai.stanford.edu/~btaskar/ocr/
 -i: Input OCR data file derived from Rob Kassel's MIT work
 -o: The output .npz filename that will contain X and y
 -v: Verbosity flag